 Board Diversity Policy

 The Board places great emphasis on ensuring that its membership reflects diversity in its broadest sense.
-A combination of demographics, skills, experience and personal attributes on the Board is important in providing a range of perspectives, insights and challenge needed to support good decision making.
+A combination of demographics, skills, experience, race, age, gender, educational and professional background and other relevant personal attributes on the Board is important in providing a range of perspectives, insights and challenge needed to support good decision making.

-The Board also places high emphasis on ensuring the development of diversity in the senior management roles within the Group and supports and oversees the Group’s objective of achieving 40% of senior roles held by female executives by 2020 along with other metrics which promote the engagement of other underrepresented groups within the business.
-This is underpinned by a range of policies within the Group to help provide mentoring and development opportunities for female executives and to ensure unbiased career progression opportunities.
+The Board also places high emphasis on ensuring the development of diversity in the senior management roles within the Group and supports and oversees the Group’s objectives of achieving 40% of senior roles held by female executives by 2020, and of 8% of senior roles being held by Black, Asian and Minority Ethnic executives by 2020.
+This is underpinned by a range of policies within the Group to help provide mentoring and development opportunities for female and B.A.M.E. executives and to ensure unbiased career progression opportunities.
 Progress on this objective is monitored by the Board and built into its assessment of executive performance.